The short answer to this question is, it depends on your mindset. How and what you personally think about success and failure.

 Suppose you are using self-critical and self-limiting beliefs to describe yourself.
 Then odds are you are probably sabotaging yourself at the very least on a subconscious level.
-If you are aware of these self-critical and self-limiting beliefs, then you’re sabotaging yourself on a conscious level.
+On the other hand, if you are aware of these self-critical and self-limiting beliefs, then you’re sabotaging yourself on a conscious level.

 All this does is weaken your sense of self-worth.
 And hold you back from taking advantage of possible experiences, opportunities, or relationships.